BryanWilhite/Blog/presentation/entry/2017/2017-01-04-generating-a-junction-not-technically-a-symbolic-link-in-windows-10.md

 ---json
 {
   "author": "@BryanWilhite",
   "content": "Rarely, I ran into the 260-character limit on Windows paths.
 According to Microsoft’s summer of 2016, I will never run into this limit again.
-For the other billion non-Windows-10, Windows machines, I may need this:Set-Location C:\\\r\n$junction = \"my-juncti...", "inceptDate": "2017-01-04T15:28:55.5666047-08:00", "isPublished": true,
+For the other billion non-Windows-10, Windows machines, I may need this:Set-Location C:\\ $junction = \"my-junctio...", "inceptDate": "2017-01-04T15:28:55.5666047-08:00", "isPublished": true,
   "itemCategory": null,